WardVerc/WardVerc/README.md

 <details>
  <summary><h3>👨‍💻 Ward's Coding Journey</h3></summary>
-   I started my coding journey while playing FIFA and trading players, trying to profit of each sale.
-When you sell a player, you lose 5% of the sale, so I had to make sure I made more profit than 5%.
-I was tired of calculating it each time.
-So I wondered if I could make a small program that could do this.
-1 bookread 'Head First Java' and a few weeks later I had my program that solved my problem.
-Since then I was hooked, excited about the possibilities of coding.
-I followed a course on freecodecamp.org and learned responsive web design (HTML, CSS).
-I quickly tried to get a job in IT.
-After a lot of emails, 1 company saw my potential and hired me as a software tester.
-I knew I was in the right sector.
-I decided to do a part of a bachelor's degree program in 2020, which taught me the basics of programming.
-After 2 years working as a tester, I graduated from the education and the company I worked for gave me the opportunity to work as a frontend developer.
-Worked +3 years in 2 different companies as a frontend developer, then I switched to backend (Python).
+   I began my coding journey while trading in FIFA players, aiming to profit from each transaction.
+Given the 5% loss on each sale, I needed to earn more than this percentage, which soon became tiresome to calculate repeatedly.
+This challenge sparked the idea of creating a program to automate the calculations.
+After diving into "Head First Java," I developed a tool within a few weeks that calculated my profits.
+This superpower called 'programming' ignited my passion for coding's vast possibilities.

+Motivated, I completed a course on freecodecamp.org in responsive web design, covering HTML and CSS.
+Eager to enter the IT field, I sent numerous applications and eventually landed a role as a software tester with a company that recognized my potential.
+Working in this position confirmed I was on the right career path.
+In 2020, I enrolled in a bachelor’s degree program that covered the fundamentals of programming.
+After two years as a tester and completing my studies, the company promoted me to a frontend developer role.

- I'm loving each day working as a developer, and building fun projects in my spare time 👾
+Over the next three years, I worked as a frontend developer at two different companies before transitioning to backend development with Python.
+I love each day as a developer as it is fulfilling, and I continue to enjoy building exciting projects in my free time. 👾

   </details>